-The Table-Based Format for the ACS Summary File provides access to each Detailed Table for all available geographies.
-The main benefit of the Table-Based Format is that for each table, estimates and MOEs are combined into a single file, and only require data users to merge in a single file of geography labels to create complete tables.
+The table-based format for the ACS Summary File provides access to each detailed table for all available geographies.
+The main benefit of the table-based format is that for each table, estimates and MOEs are combined into a single file and only require data users to merge in a single file of geography labels to create complete tables.
 The new format enables data users to:

-- Make comparisons across different geographic areas. - Evaluate the precision of a particular estimate since each table's estimates and margins of error are now in a single file. - Access the ACS data they need since each table is now in a separate file and the supporting documentation has been simplified. - Use either a statistical (e.g., SAS, SPSS, Python) or spreadsheet (e.g., Excel) program to work with the Summary File tables.
+- Make comparisons across different geographic areas. - Evaluate the precision of a particular estimate since each table's estimates and MOEs are now in a single file. - Access the ACS data needed since each table is now in a separate file and the supporting documentation has been simplified. - Use either a statistical (e.g., SAS, SPSS, or Python) or spreadsheet (e.g., Excel) program to work with the Summary File tables.

-And the Table-Based Format still allows users the ability to:
+The table-based format still allows users the ability to: